-Nutritional Info: One ounce (28g) of sesame seeds contains 5g of protein and 13.9g of fat with 1.9g saturated fats, 5.3g monounsaturated fats and 6.1g polyunsaturated fats.
+Nutritional Info: One ounce (28g) of sesame seeds contains 5g of protein and 13.9g of fat with 1.9g saturated fats, 5.3g monounsaturated fats, and 6.1g polyunsaturated fats.
 They are considerably higher in omega-6's compared to omega-3's.
 One ounce of sesame seeds contains 160 calories.

 Phytates, lectins and enzyme inhibitors are common antinutrients found in a number of nut and seed varieties in varying proportions.
 These substances can make it hard to completely digest and absorb the proteins, fats and nutrient content, which may contribute to various digestive issues when consumed in excess.

 Both seeds and most tree nuts contain a form of bound phosphorous called phytic acid which naturally serves to protect the seed until its germination process.
-However, when humans consume dietary phytic acid its "phytates" tend to bind to minerals such as iron, calcium, magnesium and zinc in the intestinal tract, in turn making them unavailable as a nutritional source.
+However, when humans consume dietary phytic acid its "phytates" tend to bind to minerals such as iron, calcium, magnesium, and zinc in the intestinal tract, in turn making them unavailable as a nutritional source.

 Phytic acid itself also acts as an enzyme inhibitor blocking some of the enzymes like pepsin and trypsin, needed for protein assimilation as well as amylase, which is required for converting starch into sugar.
 Enzyme inhibitors may also include various tannins and goitrogens that may be present in larger amounts in certain nuts and seeds.

-Lectin is a natural toxin especially found in hard bean types, but is also present in some nuts and seeds in fluctuating proportions.
+Lectin is a natural toxin especially found in hard bean types but is also present in some nuts and seeds in fluctuating proportions.
 Known to cause gastrointestinal upset when consumed in high quantities, lectin content is significantly reduced by utilizing soaking and sprouting techniques.

 Phytates and other enzyme inhibitors can be eliminated or minimized by soaking the seed/nut in pure water for a number of hours.
-Usually this can be achieved by soaking overnight, or about 8 hours.
+Usually, this can be achieved by soaking overnight, or about 8 hours.
 Soft, fattier type nuts, like cashews, typically don't need to soak as long.
-After the soaking period, it is necessary to discard the soak liquid and rinse again with water.
+After the soaking period, it is necessary to discard the soaking liquid and rinse again with water.
 Some people also add in salt or lemon juice to the soak water to help neutralize enzyme inhibitors and reduce the phytic acid and lectin content.

 After soaking seeds and nuts, like almonds, pistachios, hazelnuts,